 Here is an overly long video I made on the process:

 I have started building my own implementation of this but specifically for Learning Design:

 My plan is to have it also (in order of priority):

 - Total up suggested time to do topics

 - Have a field for showing alignment to Learning Outcomes

 - Tick boxes for the Learning Designer and SME

 - An in place distraction-free text editor that accepts and cleans, copied Word text

 - An in place distraction-free h5p editor

 I think as it stands Learning Management Systems like Moodle have become very complicated and heavy for your average over-worked tutor.
 A tutor shouldn’t need to know how to write HTML, or customize gradebooks and assessment settings.
 We now have Learning Designers and Instructional Designers who are specialized in that.
-By having a middle-ware meeting space for the Tutor and Learning Designer it can help differentiate the different roles and more importantly – the tutor can know just focus on what they are best at – planning, writing and teaching their subject.
+By having a middle-ware meeting space for the Tutor and Learning Designer it can help differentiate the different roles and more importantly – the tutor can just focus on what they are best at – planning, writing and teaching their subject.